CubicZebra/informatics/docs/source/tutorial/tut_trans.rst

 some classic algorithms, or their combinations can be applied to identify each individual, then downstream mathematical statistics, as well as corresponding analysis are capable to be undertaken.

-As illustrated in :numref:`Figure %s <labeling segmentation>`, for determining each instance, whether overlapped among two or not, proper configuration of distance transform combined with connected domain will precisely allocate each basin for initial flooding seed.
+As illustrated in :numref:`Figure %s <labeling segmentation>`, for determining each instance in condition that overlapped area among two or more might occur, proper configuration of distance transform combined with connected domain will precisely allocate each basin for initial flooding seed.

 .. figure:: https://cdn.jsdelivr.net/gh/CubicZebra/PicHost@master/misc/watershed_seg.jpg
    :name: labeling segmentation